libreForms/libreForms-flask/README.md

 ## API

-The purpose of the libreForms project is to provide a simple but highly extensible method of form building and management in Python, leveraging Flask's doctrine of 'simplicity and extensibility.'
-As a result, the application provides an API for storing all the information it needs to generate a browser-based form within a Python dictionary.
-The application then translates these form fields into data structures intended to be stored in a database.
-Given the project's emphasis on supporting arbitrary data structures, it writes data to a MongoDB database, creating a separate collection for each unique form with the presumption that the documents contained therein will adhere to a data structure that contains some set of common fields upon which data may be collated.
+The purpose of the libreForms project is to provide a simple but highly extensible method of form building in Python, leveraging Flask's doctrine of 'simplicity and extensibility' to give significant control and flexibility to organizations to design forms and data that meet their needs.

+The application provides an API for storing all the information it needs to generate a browser-based form within a Python dictionary.
+Given the project's emphasis on supporting arbitrary data structures, it translates these form fields into data structures intended to be stored in a JSON-like Document database like MongoDB, which it supports out-of-the-box, and creates a separate collection for each unique form with the presumption that the documents contained therein will adhere to a data structure that contains some set of common fields upon which data may be collated.

-libreForms defines a robust abstraction layer (the config file for which is located at ```libreforms/forms/__init__.py```) between (1) the types of form fields that are used to collect user data and (2) the data type that the content of these form fields take, once submitted by the user, and (3) the underlying data structure of form responses, which the system stores in a JSON-like database well suited to integration with useful data science tools like pandas, as well as visualization libraries like plotly.
-Specifically, this API supports the following form fields:
+libreForms defines a robust abstraction layer (the config file for which is located at ```libreforms/forms/__init__.py```, which can be overwritten and/or extended by adding a file called ```libreforms/forms/add_ons.py```) between (1) the types of form fields that are used to collect user data and (2) the data type that the content of these form fields take, once submitted by the user, and (3) the underlying data structure of form responses, which the system stores in a JSON-like database well suited to integration with useful data science tools like pandas, as well as visualization libraries like plotly.
+Specifically, this API supports the following types of HTML form fields:

 - "text"
 - "password"